 What is the role of rehab?

 Simply put, t6his is only the stage when you get to learn about yourself, the factors that led you to the addiction, as well as learning new skills that will assist you to remain sober after you leave.
-However, because this is temporary, blending in afterwards can be a major struggle.
+However, because this is temporary, blending in afterward can be a significant struggle.
 Here are some ways you can adapt to the recovery process and make your life less stressful.

 Find and stick to sober friends

 The most common reasons for relapses and forming of addictions includes hanging out with people that encourage the habit anyway.
-This is not simply something that is limited to teens, as it can occur at any stage of your life.
+This is not merely something that is limited to teens, as it can occur at any stage of your life.

 For instance, the more time you spend with friends who are into drugs, the more your chances of experimenting with these drugs and getting into them, compared w=to when you spend your time with sober friends.

 If you have very many friendships that are built on drug abuse, you find it more difficult to share meals and do other social activities without staying sober.
-Sober friends are therefore, a valuable support system to have; they can encourage you to keep on in your sobriety journey, as well as keeping you accountable.
+Sober friends are, therefore, a valuable support system to have; they can encourage you to keep on in your sobriety journey, as well as keeping you accountable.